 So, first of all, I am a bisexual man living in consensual non-monogamy.
 This could be a quote from Captain Obvious, but alas, due to my experience I have learned I need to precise what that means.

 So, I am bisexual.
 That means I am not just really gay and pretending, I really and actually may love people from both, or let's say all, genders.
 For lack of a better word, let's call that bisexual.
 I've probably been through more than you because of that, so no, I'm not just lazy and reluctant to come out completely.

 And than, I am a man.
 This could also obvious aswell, but I need to explain it.
-It does not mean I surpress my feelings, neither does it mean I am accessary to any evil or stupidty of my brethren because I am one, nor does it imply that I will cess to do so because I do things that "real men" don't, like wearing pink, crying or being in awe of cute things.
-On the other hand, I lift weights, drink beer, I've been to the military and I have some faible for military things and weapons, so who the fuck cares ?
+It does not mean I surpress my feelings, neither does it mean I am accessary to any evil or stupidity of my brethren because I am one, nor does it imply that I will cess to do so because I do things that "real men" don't, like wearing pink, crying or being in awe of cute things.
+On the other hand, I lift weights, drink beer and I've been to the military, so who cares ?

 Then, I live in consensual non-monogamy.
 That does not mean I need to have sex with you just because you are not satisfied with your monogamous marriage.
 It means I don't limit my love to one person, but I will not leave my man.